-Name Position(s) Comments Choe Tae- bok (85) Member of the Politburo (since 2010) KWP Secretary Chairman of the SPA (since 1998) Along with Kim Jong-un and Kim Ki-nam, Choe Tae-bok was the only other civilian to accompany Kim Jong-il's hearse.
+Name Position(s) Comments Party Kim Ki-nam (86) Member of the Politburo (since 2010) KWP Secretary for Propaganda (since the 1990s) Director of the KWP PAD Rumored to be retired in place A close associate of the Kim family, Kim Ki-nam is credited for creating the cult of personality around Kim Jong-il and praising Kim Il-sung's historic role as the founder of the regime.
+He was given a role in ensuring Kim Jong-un's succession and appointed to the Politburo in September 2010.
+He was one of only three civilian officials who accompanied Kim Jong-il's coffin during his funeral in December 2011.
+He was ranked seventh on Jon Pyong-ho's Funeral Committee list.
+According to defector reports, his day-to-day role in the PAD may have been taken over by Kim Yo-jong.
+Choe Tae- bok (85) Member of the Politburo (since 2010) KWP Secretary Chairman of the SPA (since 1998) Along with Kim Jong-un and Kim Ki-nam, Choe Tae-bok was the only other civilian to accompany Kim Jong-il's hearse.
 Choe is a reported protégé of Yang Hyong-sop, the Vice President of the SPA Presidium and is tied to Kim Kyong-hui's patronage system.
 He was ranked eighth on Jon Pyong-ho's Funeral Committee list.

-Pak To-chun (71) Member of the Politburo (since 2010) KWP Secretary for Defense Industry (until 2015) Member of the NDC (from 2011 to 2015) Reported to be an advisor to Kim Jong-un on defense-related issues Pak To-chun played a central role in the early Kim Jong-un era but was reportedly retired in 2015.
-Given the role that testing of critical defense systems, such as the nuclear and missile programs, plays in Kim Jong-un's reign, it is highly likely that Pak To-chun continues to have access to the Supreme Leader.
-He was ranked tenth on Jon Pyong-ho's Funeral Committee list.
-Kim Kyo- ng-ok Member of the CMC (since 2010) First Vice Director of the KWP OGD Rumored to have retired for health reasons Kim Kyong-ok was tied to the rise of Kim Jong-un dating back to the mid-2000s.
-Within the OGD, he has the portfolio for military and security affairs.
-In recent years, his patronage ties have been linked to Kim Sol-song and, according to some reports, they are married.
-He was last seen in the North Korean media in December 2014.
-He is rumored to be suffering from health issues and may have stepped down from his posts.
+Name Position(s) Comments Pak To-chun Member of of the Pak To-chun played a central role in the (71) Politburo (since early Kim Jong-un era but was reportedly 2010) retired in 2015.
+Given the role that testing KWP Sec. retary of critical defense systems, such as the for Defen se nuclear and missile programs, plays in Kim Industry ((until Jong-un's reign, it is highly likely that Pak 2015) To-chun continues to have access to the • Member of of the Supreme Leader.
+He was ranked tenth on NDC (fro om Jon Pyong-ho's Funeral Committee list.
+2011 to 2 015) • Reported to be an advisoi r to Kim Jong -un on defense-re elated issues Kim Kyo- • Member of of the Kim Kyong-ok was tied to the rise of Kim ng-ok CMC (sir nce Jong-un dating back to the mid-2000s.
+2010) Within the OGD, he has the portfolio for • First Vice military and security affairs.
+In recent years, Director o of the his patronage ties have been linked to Kim KWP OG Sol-song and, according to some reports, • Rumored to they are married.
+He was last seen in the have retire ed for North Korean media in December 2014. health rea sons He is rumored to be suffering from health issues and may have stepped down from his posts.